carloslack/KoviD/README.md

     the system in order to unhide (rmmod) the module.
 In some cases removing the rootkit is essential.

-    The other issue, that is easily forgotten is that some anti-rootkit detectors (those written by white-motherfucking-hatters) that look for patterns created by rootkits when they execute certain operations, and leave tracks behind.
+    The other issue, that is easily forgotten is that some anti-rootkit detectors that look for patterns created by rootkits when they execute certain operations, and leave tracks behind.
 So simply calling kernel functions to do our work sometimes is not enough, we need to implement these functionalities ourselves (basically stealing kernel code and customizing it)